NoroffFEU/development-platforms/vitejs-case-study.md

 - HMR

     Hot Module Replacement is a built-in features in Vite which will made the development much easier and faster.
 HMR is a feature that's update the JavaScript module during the development which will give the developer instantly updates in the browser without a full reload of the application.
-HMR is able other building tool as well but in Vite it's comes already built-in and is taking the advantage directly with ESM which will speed up the feature.
+HMR is able to other building tool as well but in Vite it's comes already built-in and is taking the advantage directly with ESM which will speed up the feature.

-- ESBuild
+- ESBuild & Rollup

-    ESBuild is another development platform that's is made for frontend.
+    ESBuild is another development platform that's is made for frontend which is one of the fastest bundler when it's time to building for the production.
 Vite is using some of the functionality of ESBuilding during the development performance in Vite.
-    Bundling the dependencies with ESBuild and together with Rollup will
+    Bundling the dependencies with ESBuild and together with Rollup will make to building process to production both stable, reliable and fast.

 ## Strengths